zhy555/AMLS_21-22-_SN21091927/AMLS/Final/task1/README.md

 1. run the image_info_read.py file.
 It will output two folders called train and test.
 You do not need to do this if there are existing folders
 2. run the CNN_model.py.

+If there is any problem running my code, please contact me without hesitation